 You can embed content from one file inside another using includes.
-Put the file containing content you want to reuse (e.g., mypage.html) inside the \includes/ custom folder and then use a tag like this:
+Put the file containing content you want to reuse (e.g., mypage.html) inside the includes/ custom folder and then use a tag like this:

-'''

 {% include custom/mypage.html %}

-'''

-With content in your \includes folder, you don't add any frontmatter to these pages because they will be included on other pages already containing frontmatter.
+With content in your includes folder, you don't add any frontmatter to these pages because they will be included on other pages already containing frontmatter.

 Also, when you include a file, all of the file's contents get included.
 You can't specify that you only want a specific part of the file included.
 However, you can use parameters with includes.
-See Jekyll's documentation (http://stackoverflow.com/questions/21976330/passing-parameters-to-inclusion-in-liquid-templates)
+See the following Jekyll cast for more info about using parameters with includes: